airliecassidy/mumt-307-gesture-audio/README.md

 |Active on/off | 20-100ms| |

 ## Challenges & Solutions
 > *Problem:* The thumbs-up gesture proved unreliable because MediaPipe's z-coordinate estimation (depth from monocular camera) is less accurate than x/y positioning.
-The thumb's position relative to the pam
+The thumb's position relative to the camera
+>

+*Solution:* Changed the detection logic to rely on y-coordinate comparison (thumb tip above wrist in screen space) rather than z-depth.
+This sacrificed some angle tolerance but significantly improved reliability for front-facing camera positions.

 ## Future Work & Possible Improvements
-1. Daw Integration
+### .1 Daw Integration
+The current system operates as a standalone application.
+A natural extension would be integration with Digital Audio Workstations (DAWs) such as Ableton Live via Max for Live, or as a VST/AU plugin.
+This would allow gesture control to be applied to any track within a production environment and enable recording automation data for later editing.

-2. Custom Gesture Training
+### .2 Custom Gesture Training
+The rule-based gesture detection, while functional, limits users to predefined gestures.
+Implementing a user-trainable classifier (using the HAGRID dataset methodology outlined in the repository) would allow performers to define their own gesture vocabulary.
+This would involve capturing example frames, extracting landmark features, and training a k-NN or neural network classifier.

-3. Multi-Parameter Control
+### .3 Multi-Parameter Control
-4. Gesture Confidence Visualization
+Currently, the left hand controls a single "depth" parameter applied uniformly to all active effects.
+Future versions could map different finger distances to independent parameters—for example, thumb-to-index for reverb wet/dry, thumb-to-middle for distortion drive, and thumb-to-ring for delay feedback.

+## Conclusion
+This projects success demonstrates the feasibility of hand gesture control for real-time audio effects using only commodity hardware.
+By combining MediaPipe's robust hand tracking with Max/MSP's flexible audio processing capabilities, the system achieves its primary goal: enabling hands-free manipulation of audio effects during musical performance.

+The toggle-based interaction model, inspired by traditional stomp-box pedals, proves intuitive for musicians accustomed to physical effect switching.
+The addition of continuous parameter control via pinch distance provides expressive depth beyond simple on/off functionality.

+While challenges around gesture ambiguity and latency required careful engineering solutions, the resulting system performs reliably under typical conditions.
+The modular architecture—separating vision, communication, and audio processing into distinct components—facilitates future extension and integration with other tools.

+This work contributes a practical, accessible implementation of gesture-based audio control that can be replicated by other musicians and researchers using the open-source code provided.
+It represents a step toward more natural, embodied interfaces for music technology that preserve the physical expressiveness of traditional instrumental performance.

 ## References & Citations
 ### Libraries and Frameworks